mirceaulinic/mirceaulinic.github.io/_posts/2017-12-19-salt-pure-python.md

     return ret['dict']
 ```

-With this 5 liner SLS using the Python renderer we can directly introduce data
+With this 5 liner SLS using the Python renderer, we can directly introduce data
 into Salt from a remote endpoint.
 Of course, there are security and other
 considerations you need to evaluate before an implementation like that.
 Besides
 that - when dealing with very complex problems you'll need to look at the